yph136/app-admin/README.md

-# Training-Server
+# App-admin

-Training Server For Pinshi Server
+App admin For Kubernetes